 Slice of Lime’s work provided an easy-to-use, “smart lock” solution for Schlage able to compete with it’s more nimble and quick startups and competitors and educated Schlage on how an agile and lean UX process could be run in the face of many stakeholders and challenges.

-Unfortunately, Apple’s HomeKit was announced towards the end of the project and required Siri to be integrated into the app and the hardware of the lock itself to be changed as a requirement to be sold in Apple Stores.
-This delayed the distribution of the Sense deadbolt significantly and caused pairing problems with HomeKit although the app, lock installation and usage itself was praised as being well designed and easy to use.
+Apple’s HomeKit was announced towards the end of the project and required Siri to be integrated into the app and the hardware of the lock itself to be changed as a requirement for sale in Apple Stores.
+This delayed the distribution of the Sense deadbolt and caused pairing problems with HomeKit although the app, lock installation and usage itself was praised as being well designed and easy to use.